 How to appeal a parking infringement

-People found in breach of the City's Parking Local Law may receive an infringement notice.
+People found in breach of the City's Parking Local Law may receive an infringement notice, also known as a parking fine.
 However, The City does acknowledge that at times, there may be mitigating circumstances, therefore you have the opportunity to appeal the infringement.

 Please note, an infringement will not be withdrawn on the sole purpose the driver states a parking bay was not available at the time.